mohit8383/HealthStack/README.md

 # HealthStack-System

 - An online platform that caters to multiple hospitals, enabling efficient tracking, monitoring, and sharing of patient health records between themselves.
 Patients can access information on various hospitals and doctors, book appointments online, purchase medicines from an online pharmacy, pay for laboratory tests via an integrated payment gateway, and even chat with their appointed doctors.
-- Software Engineering Project - B.Sc. in Computer Science and Engineering (CSE)
+- Software Engineering Project - B.E. in Computer Science and Engineering (CSE)

 ## Tools used:
       1) Programming Language and Libraries: Django (Python web framework), Bootstrap, JavaScript, Ajax, Django REST framework.